l777lOmnomnom/text_mining_praktikum/README.md

 ```
 python3 main.py -c path/to/config.conf
 ```
+(Don't forget to specify a valid warc.gz as source in the config file!)
 3. Find the results in the path specified in the config (run.output_dir)

 ### Prerequisites